gavinlyonsrepo/FourteenSegDisplay/README.md

 of shift registers pins in order.
 D8D7D6D5D4D3D2D1 - For purposes of the schematic and software D1 is the Least significant or right most Digit.

+There are three help files for seven segment, TEST shows the various different functions, SCROLL shows how to display ADC data as integers, floats and scrolling text.
+BASIC( a "hello world" program) shows the most basic use case displaying a single ASCII letter in single digit.

 ![ 7seg ](https://github.com/gavinlyonsrepo/FourteenSegDisplay/blob/master/extra/image/7seg2.jpg)